On the solution of a Riesz equilibrium problem and integral identities for special functions: Alternative analytic proof of Riesz formula

+\begin{remark}[Meijer G-functions] A key point in the proof above is the computation of the inverse Mellin transform of a certain ratio of products of Gamma functions (Mellin transfrom of $\psi$).
+This is actually the definition of Meijer G-functions.
+Following \cite{MR3640641}, if $f(x):=(1-|x|^2)_+^\sigma\ {}_2F_1(a,b;c;1-|x|^2)=\varphi(|x|^2)$ where $\varphi(r)=(1-r)_+^\sigma\ {}_2F_1(a,b;c;r)$, then it is possible, by using the same method as above, to express $\varphi$ as a Meijer G-function, and to deduce that the Riesz potential of $f$ on the unit ball is equal to another Meijer G-function, which reduces to a hypergeometric function in certain cases. \end{remark}

-\textbf{Acknowledgments.} The authors are grateful to Bent Fuglede and Wolfgang Wendland for helpful comments on the convolution of distributions, to Franck Wielonsky for references to Riesz's work, and to Ekatrina Karatsuba for the references to tables and related literature.
-The authors are also indebted to Doug Hardin for the suggestion of using the spherical Laplacian.
+\textbf{Acknowledgments.} The authors are grateful to Doug Hardin for the suggestion of using the spherical Laplacian, to Bent Fuglede and Wolfgang Wendland for helpful comments on the convolution of distributions, to Franck Wielonsky for historical references, and to Ekatrina Karatsuba for the references to tables and related literature.
+The manuscript further benefited from enriching comments by an anonymous reviewer (see Remark \ref{rm:outside}), as well as from the analytic argument based on Gegenbauer polynomials in Remark \ref{rm:vignat} which was contributed by Christophe Vignat.